PragyaVijay1222/No-Strings-Attached-Frontend/README.md

 Check out the [Live Site](https://no-strings-attached-frontend.vercel.app/)

--Enter with valid email ID to get confirmation mail.
+- Enter with valid email ID to get confirmation mail.
--To bypass the OQ code for payment, just click on the "I've Paid" button.
+- To bypass the QR code for payment, just click on the "I've Paid" button.

 View the [Backend](https://github.com/PragyaVijay1222/No-Strings-Attached-Backend)